How to format an ebook for publishing

 And when it comes to online publishing, you need to understand and use the formatting that works with the platform you want to publish on, before publishing your book on the platform.

 So, there you have the complete guide on how to format your book for Amazon publishing.
+Now, It’s your turn.
 Which of these steps, did you find very difficult to navigate?
-Let’s hear you.
+Drop your comments below.

 One response